Here we are at the end of another year and at the close of one more decade!

 4. TRAVELLED TO 10 MAJOR CITIES IN ASIA AND AFRICA

-So, I got to immerse myself in different cultures whilst learning about local traditions in major cities across Asia and Africa:
+I love travelling & learning about different traditions!
+One of the things I feel fortunate to enjoy is the ability to do that, so I got to immerse myself in different cultures in major cities across Asia and Africa:

 i) Kuala Lumpur, Malaysia